 The site location Approach to tall buildings.
-Development of the site could include taller building subject to consideration of impacts on existing charant townscape and in line with the height parametrout in the Future Wimbledon SPD Impacts Listed Buildings or undesignated heritage assets.
+Development of the site could include taller buildings subject to consideration of impacts on existing character and townscape and in line with the height parameters set out in the Future Wimbledon SPD Impacts Listed Buildings or undesignated heritage assets.
 No Impacts a Conservation Area.
 No Impacts an Archaeological Priority Area.
 Within the Wimbledon Village Archaeological Priority Zone Impacts a Scheduled Ancient Monument.
 No Impacts on flooding from all sources.
 Yes, site is in a critical drainage area.
+Dage 202